aikaterna/aikaterna-cogs/README.md

 inspirobot - Fetch "inspirational" messages from inspirobot.me with [p]inspireme.

+nolinks - A very blunt hammer to remove anything that looks like a link.
+Roles can be whitelisted and it can watch multiple channels.

 otherbot - Alert a role when bot(s) go offline.

 partycrash - A port of Will's partycrash command from the v2 Admin cog.
 This cog will not generate invites, but will show already-existing invites that the bot has access to view.